JMU-ROBOTICS-VIVA/.github/profile/README.md

-# Introduction to Autonomous Robotics
+# Teaching Materials for Autonomous Robotics

 ## Introduction
-This repository contains projects, template programs and utilities, and other learning materials targeted for an undergraduate level class on autonomous robotics.
+This organization contains projects, template programs and utilities, and other learning materials for an autonomous robotics course targeted to computer science undergraduates.
 It corresponds with a course at James Madision University (CS 354) and the book *Just Enough Robotics* by Nathan Sprague.

 Listed below are the general topics covered by the book/course and a brief description